Risk Management Institute

 - Active Risk Management

-To meet the needs of the working professionals, the classes will be held on Saturday mornings (9.00am to 12.30pm) over a period of 4 months for the four modules of the curriculum, except from 7pm to 10.30pm for 4 January (Friday).
+To meet the needs of the working professionals, the classes will be held on Saturday mornings (9.00am to 12.30pm) except Friday evening (7.00pm to 10.30pm)

 Venue will be 21 Heng Mui Keng Terrace, I3 Building, Level 4, Executive Seminar Room, Singapore 119613.